gawati/gawati-docs/docs/source/development/dev-env-local.rst

 .. note::
   Pre-requisites:
-    1. JDK - On Linux operating systems you can install `OpenJDK8 <http://openjdk.java.net/install/>`_; For `Windows <https://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jdk_install.html#CHDEBCCJ>`_ and for `Mac OSX <https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html#CHDBADCG>`_ and `Using OS X Homebrew <https://stackoverflow.com/questions/24342886/how-to-install-java-8-on-mac/28635465#28635465>`_
+    1. JDK 1.8 - On Linux operating systems you can install `OpenJDK8 <http://openjdk.java.net/install/>`_; For `Windows <https://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jdk_install.html#CHDEBCCJ>`_ and for `Mac OSX <https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html#CHDBADCG>`_ and `Using OS X Homebrew <https://stackoverflow.com/questions/24342886/how-to-install-java-8-on-mac/28635465#28635465>`_
-    2. NodeJS - See `NodeJS LTS 8.9.x <https://nodejs.org/en/download/>`_.
+    2. NodeJS 8.9.x - See `NodeJS LTS 8.9.x <https://nodejs.org/en/download/>`_.
 Alternatively you can install NVM (for `Linux <https://github.com/creationix/nvm/>`_ , `Windows <https://github.com/coreybutler/nvm-windows>`_ ) which lets you easily install parallel versions of NodeJS.

 The installation items are listed below:

-  1. eXist-db: Download and install eXist-db, see `eXist-db <https://bintray.com/existdb/releases/exist/3.6.0/view>`_ Remember to note down the admin password of the eXist-db installation, you will need that later.
+  1. eXist-db 3.4.1: Download and install eXist-db 3.4.1, see `eXist-db <https://bintray.com/existdb/releases/exist/3.4.1/view>`_ Remember to note down the admin password of the eXist-db installation, you will need that later.
   2. Ant: Download and `install Ant <http://ant.apache.org/manual/install.html#installing>`_
   3. Apache HTTPD: Install Apache, on Cent OS, Ubuntu and OS X this will likely be installed by default, on Windows you will have to download and install, see `Apache for Windows <https://www.apachehaus.com/cgi-bin/download.plx>`_; enable `mod_alias`, `mod_rewrite`, `mod_proxy`, `mod_proxy_http` and enable htaccess.
-  4. KeyCloak: Authentication server, see :doc:`./authentication`
+  4. KeyCloak 3.4.1: Authentication server, see :doc:`./authentication`
   5. Visual Studio Code: This is if you want play around with gawati code.
 Download, and setup Visual Studio Code (there are versions for Windows, OS X and Linux) for development, see `VS Code Setup <./using-vscode.rst>`_

 You can either build the source from github for each component, or you can install a released version of a component.
 For getting familiar with the system we recommend starting by installing a released version.